ipaqsa/alt-branch-comparator/README.md

 3. In which packages of the first branch the version is greater than in the packages of second branch

 ## How to use
 Build and run app.
-You will see a greeting, and you will be asked to enter the of the branches.
+You will see a greeting, and you will be asked to enter the of the branches(or result-dir, if you dont set flag -p).
 Also, you can enter arch params(optional)
 Then you have to wait for the program to finish.